ferdyhape/wabot-gemini/README.md

 ## :open_book: Description

+Integrate WhatsApp Bot with Gemini API.
+This project is a simple WhatsApp bot that can interact with the Gemini API.
+This project is built using Node.js and whatsapp-web.js library.

-Actually this is not a meaningful project, it's just that I'm bored then I want to make a bot on whatsapp.
+:smile: Actually this is not a meaningful project, it's just that I'm bored then I want to make a bot on whatsapp.
+So, I made this project.

 <!-- Main library used is [whatsapp-web.js]( -->